Can Chickens Eat Apples? (Peel, Seed, Core, Flesh)

 Varieties

 There are lots of varieties in the market.
 As such, what you look out for in each variety can be quite different.
-For instance, some of the varieties are Gala, Fuji, Pink Lady, Honeycrisp, etc. Some varieties are hard, while some are soft.
+For instance, some varieties are Gala, Fuji, Pink Lady, Honeycrisp, etc. Some varieties are hard, while some are soft.

-What you choose depends on your purpose of buying the apples.
+What you choose depends on your purpose in buying the apples.
 Since you’re buying apples to feed your chicken, you should buy the hard varieties instead because they are crunchy.
 Softer varieties can’t stay firm for long.
 To be sure of the characteristics each type should have, ask a local farmer or orchard employee.

 Texture